 You can contact the Disputes Resolution Officer by either email or phone as listed below:

 Eligibility Risk Manager

 How long should you expect to wait?

 While response times from the scheme agents will be dictated by their own internal processes, at a minimum we expect:

 - Acknowledgement of complaint: three business days for written complaints and immediately for direct telephone complaints

 - Results of initial investigation: within 15 business days from the day the complaint was made

-- Further investigations: a reasonable timeframe should be agreed between you and the Eligibility Risk Manager or Claims Manager
+- Further investigations: a reasonable timeframe should be agreed between you and the scheme agent.

 You should also be kept informed of progress and any outcome fully explained to you in writing, along with information on how to take the complaint further with us.